LivePersonInc/developer-center/pages/Documents/ClientSideConfiguration/JavaScriptChatSDK/overview.md

 ### Use Cases

-* Create a chat window experience that is completely different than the out of the box window Conversational Cloud offers - for example - a window that takes up the entire screen.
+* Create a chat window experience that is completely different than the out of the box window Conversational Cloud offers — for example, a window that takes up the entire screen.

 * Utilize a different platform to manage the user view of the chat and integrate Conversational Cloud window logic